 Basic actions:

-Example: If you have β¬10,000 in cash, don't spend it all on stock.
-Reserve at least β¬3,000 for operational payments or emergencies.
+Example: If you have €10,000 in cash, do not spend it all on stock.
+Keep at least €3,000 for operating payments or emergencies.

-6. Monthly track of your profitability
+6. Track your profitability monthly

-Sales made.
+Sales completed.

 Net profit for the month.